melosso/.github/profile/README.md

 We're a group of small developers and build free tools for developers who work with data and applications.

 **What we do**
-- Connect old software to new systems
+- Connect (old) software to new systems
 - Move data around reliably
 - Make integrations less painful

-**Our tools**
-- Portway - API gateway for legacy databases
-- Reef - Export and sync data
-- Beacon - Email consent management
-- Trignis - Track database changes
-- Relayway - Email sending service

 **Why free?**